What are you looking for?

 The four African species, the giant ground pangolin, the white-bellied pangolin, the black-bellied pangolin, and the Temminck’s ground pangolin, are particularly at risk due to this illegal trade.

 Seeing a pangolin in the wild is a rare and special experience, as they are nocturnal, shy, and well-camouflaged.
-However, joining a conservation project or a specialized safari that focuses on pangolins offers a better chance of spotting them and contributing to their conservation.
+However, joining a conservation project or a specialised safari that focuses on pangolins offers a better chance of spotting them and contributing to their conservation.

 Pangolin Conservation Projects in Africa